Nicaragua votes in elections panned as 'parody' by international observers - KTVZ

 At least 322 people were killed then, according to rights groups, with thousands injured and hundreds detained.
 At the time, UN human rights experts accused the government of human rights violations against protesters.
 Ortega said the UN report was “nothing more than an instrument of the policy of death, of the policy of terror, of the policy of lying, of the policy of infamy.”

-Hundreds of protesters and activists are believed to still be detained, according to a report by the Nicaraguan Center for Human Rights in February, and over 100,000 Nicaraguans have fled the country, according to the UN High Commissioner for Refugees.
+Hundreds of protesters and activists are believed to still be detained, according to a report by the Nicaraguan Center for Human Rights in February, and more than 100,000 Nicaraguans have fled the country, according to the UN High Commissioner for Refugees.

 Anti-government protests were subsequently banned.
 Even waving the country’s flag in public — a key symbol of the 2018 demonstrations — was criminalized.